pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

     is well soldered and is relatively strong, if it breaks off it can be very difficult to fix.

-  - Static electricity can shock the components on the device and destroy them.
+  - Static electricity can shock the components on the board and destroy them.
     If you experience a lot of static electricity in your area (eg dry and cold climates), take extra care not to shock the device.
 If your device came in a ESD bag, then this bag is the best way to store and carry the device as it will protect it against static discharges.

-Expansion board hardware guide
+Expansion Board Hardware Guide
 ------------------------------

 The document explaining the hardware details of the expansion board can be found